Azure/azure-quickstart-templates/quickstarts/microsoft.containerregistry/container-registry-hidden-marketplace/README.md

 ---
-description: A template for creating a new Azure Container Registry.
+description: A template for creating a new Azure Container Registry with a hidden Marketplace Container.
 page_type: sample
 products:
 - azure